hoytech/quadrable/README.md

 ### quadb fork

-When we created a new head with checkout, it was initialized to an empty tree.
+When we created a new head with checkout, it was initialised to an empty tree.
 Instead, we may choose to use `quadb fork` to copy the current head to the new head:

     $ quadb fork temp2
     $ ./quadb head